mercadopago/devsite-docs/guides/notifications/ipn/introduction.en.md

-# IPN
+# Introduction

-The **IPN (_Instant Payment Notification_)** is a mechanism that allows your application to receive notifications from Mercado Pago informing the status of a certain payment, chargeback and merchant_order, through a call `HTTP POST` to inform about your transactions.
+The **IPN** (Instant Payment Notification) is a mechanism that allows your application to receive notifications from Mercado Pago informing the status of a certain payment, chargeback and `merchant_order`, through a call HTTP POST to inform about your transactions.

 In IPN notifications, only one notification URL can be configured per account (depending on the application, more than one application can use this URL).
 In addition, there is also the possibility of using this type of notification from the object's `notification_url` field, so the URL can be different for each object or application.